How Far Back Does a Criminal Background Check Go? Arrests, Charges

 How Far Back Does a Criminal Background Check Go for Arrests?

 There are both federal and state laws to consider when trying to figure out how far back does a criminal background check go.
-Although many people may have heard of the seven year rule or even 10 year background check states, it’s important to understand that there are no federal laws that dictate how far back a criminal background check can go.
+Although many people may have heard of the seven-year rule or even 10-year rule for background screenings in other states, it’s important to understand that there are no federal laws that dictate how far back a criminal background check can go.

-This can be disappointing for many people, however, there are several states that have specific laws regarding how far back employment background checks can go when reporting convictions.
+This can be disappointing for many people, however, there are several states that have specific laws regarding how far back employment background investigations can go when reporting convictions.

 States that follow the seven-year rule with exceptions are: